 Ultimately, the decision between velcro vs lace-up boxing gloves comes down to your goals and how you train.
 If you’re in doubt, start with velcro and move up to lace-ups as your skills and needs evolve.

-Still unsure?
-Try starting with velcro for convenience and upgrade later when your training evolves.
+Still unsure, this alternate post might help?
+Start with Velcro for convenience and upgrade later as your training evolves.